valotvince/perf-workshop/src/app/exercise-1/README.md

 ## Goals

-- Find out using Performance Chrome DevTool what are the issues of the component on re-render (describe it, using screenshots from DevTools).
+- **WITHOUT LOOKING AT THE CODE**, find out what are the issues of the component on re-render (describe it, using screenshots from DevTools).
 - Bring the component re-rendering time around or below 0.50 ms (half micro-second).
 First render time isn't an issue.

 ## Information